 Is it correct to conclude that there will never be an enormous market for parallel computers?
 We are certain that parallel computers will be everywhere.
-The editorial below may not immediately substantiate my conclusion, but it does illustrate the famous quote (Kipling?) that many people look at what is and ask why, while it is wiser to look at what isn't and ask why not.
+The editorial below may not immediately substantiate my conclusion, but it does illustrate the idea in the famous quote by Shaw: "You see things; and you say, 'Why?'
+But I dream things that never were; and I say, 'Why not?'